BeresIvan/Budget-Tracker/README.md

 * Our main application folder also containes .env, .gitignore, paackage-lock.json, package.json, REAEDME.md and the server.js files. https://github.com/BeresIvan/Budget-Tracker

 ## Current Status
+* The app has been deployed on heroku
+* The app was troubelshooted using Mongo DB Atlas, Mongo DB compass and the html console.
+* Acceptable Lighthouse score

+![offline] ()